Squirrel and Hedgehog: Symbolism and historical representation

-Flower Hill has served as the primary subject of discussion of whether or not Squirrel And Hedgehog serves as a creative work intended to instill and enforce Anti-American, Anti-Japanese, Anti-South Korean, and or general Anti-Western sentiments amongst the youth of North Korea.
+Flower Hill has served as the primary subject of discussion of whether Squirrel And Hedgehog serves as a creative work intended to instill and enforce anti-American, anti-Japanese, anti-South Korean, and or general anti-Western sentiments amongst the youth of North Korea.

-Flower Hill has been claimed by viewers and critics of the show on many occasions to serve as an allegory for North Korea and its conflicts both past and present with opposing nations such as The United States, Japan, and South Korea.
+Flower Hill has been claimed by viewers and critics of the show on many occasions to serve as an allegory for North Korea and its conflicts both past and present with opposing nations such as the United States, Japan, and South Korea.

-Many have cited Flower Hill's passivism and humble rural environment and lifestyle, in contrast to the brutal and aggressive imperialism, industrialism, and militarism of the Weasel Empire as being a correlation between pre-divided Korea and the Empire of Japan respectively.
+Many have cited Flower Hill's passivism and humble rural environment and lifestyle, in contrast to the brutal and aggressive imperialism, industrialism, and militarism of the Weasel Empire, as being a correlation between pre-divided Korea and the Empire of Japan respectively.
 This is credited significantly further by the response of Flower Hill to the assault on the squirrel village by the Weasel Empire in the series, that being to significantly militarize itself in order to effectively defend itself from further threats by such imperialistic forces, a plot point that is in direct parallel with North Korea's own authoritarian, militaristic, and Stalinist policies born out of decades of historical trauma inflicted by Imperial Japan through the brutal colonization of Korea.

-These events in the show have been associated by viewers and critics to historical and or real world events and ideas, most prominently, the invasion and annexation of Korea by the Empire of Japan, as well as one of the fundamental policies of North Korea's state ideology and politics, Songun ("Military First").
-An idea turned state policy by first Supreme Leader of North Korea, Kim Il Sung, one which dates back as far as the 1930s during his years as a guerrilla fighting against the Empire of Japan.
+These events in the show have been associated by viewers and critics with historical and/or real world events and ideas, most prominently, the invasion and annexation of Korea by the Empire of Japan, as well as one of the fundamental policies of North Korea's state ideology and politics, Songun ("Military First"), an idea turned into state policy by the first Supreme Leader of North Korea, Kim Il Sung, one which dates back as far as the 1930s during his years as a guerrilla fighting against the Empire of Japan.
 Songun is a policy that prioritizes the Korean People's Army as being a fundamental and intrinsic part of North Korea's innerworkings and politics.
 This ideology was implemented as a policy in North Korea in 1962, however would be discussed by Kim-Il Sung decades prior in a plethora of his own written works, with him emphasizing a strong, fierce, ideologically homogenous military being essential to the establishment and continued existence of an independent Korea following the decades of brutal colonialism and occupation of the Korean peninsula by the Empire of Japan, emphasized even further following the Korean War between North Korea and the U.S led U.N intervention in support of South Korea.